 Park where you see the 'P' parking sign.
 However, you must leave the bay when it is no longer available for parking use.
-For example, if the sign shows that parking is permitted between 10am and 4pm, you cannot park before 10am and you must leave the bay by 4pm.
-Please remember to display your Blue Badge.
+For example, if the sign shows that parking is permitted between 10:00 and 16:00, you cannot park before 10:00 and you must leave the bay by 16:00.
+Remember to display your Blue Badge.
 There is no restriction on the length of time you may park between the permitted hours shown on the sign when your Blue Badge is displayed

 You can stop on double red or a single red line to pick up or set down a Blue Badge holder.
-Please remember to display the Blue Badge, and that the vehicle must move off as soon as possible.
-Always check the signs and the time to see what is and is not permitted as this varies across the red route network.
+Remember to display the Blue Badge, and that the vehicle must move off as soon as possible.
+Always check the signs and the time to see what is and is not permitted as this varies across the red route network